Bree Olson: Mainstream TV and cinema

 In 2007, Olson appeared on the E!
 Network reality show Keeping Up with the Kardashians, in which she played a nanny to daughters Kendall and Kylie Jenner who was fired for wearing bikinis at her job.
 Olson later told Cosmopolitan that although the show portrayed matriarch Kris Jenner as having hired her from a "reputable agency", she had actually been booked by her agent, relating that during casting, the producers "wanted a super-sexy vixen.
 Instead they got a cute little girl with blonde hair, like the girl next door.
 I just looked too wholesome, even in a bikini.
 I showed up with a baby blue and pink gingham two-piece.
 I mean...And so they had to spin it, I think, because they wanted me to be super trashy.
 I think that they thought because of my background that that's just something that comes naturally, but it doesn't to me."
 Olson stated that she was cast in order to engage in antics such as rummaging through Kris' belongings and sunbathing by the pool while topless, in order to provoke a reaction from family members such as Caitlyn Jenner, who was initially uncomfortable with her presence, but became more amenable when the two of them got to know one another.
 After the producers left the house, Olson was left to babysit the children in earnest, spending time with them and getting to know them.

 Olson subsequently appeared in the independent comedy film Purgatory Comics (2009), co-starred in the horror film The Human Centipede 3 (Final Sequence) (2015), and appeared in Penn Jillette and Adam Rifkin's Director's Cut (2016).
 In 2015, she played Divatox in the short web film Power/Rangers.
-She has also done a series of videos for Will Ferrell and Adam McKay's website Funny or Die.
+She has appeared in a series of videos for Will Ferrell and Adam McKay's website Funny or Die.